Bat Out of Hell: The Musical: New York

-Bat Out Of Hell made its US debut off-Broadway at the New York City Center theater - August 1, 2019 to September 8, 2019.
+Bat Out Of Hell made its US debut off-Broadway at the New York City Center theater from August 1, 2019 to September 8, 2019.
 Tickets went on sale on May 15, 2019, and large billboards were seen on Times Square to promote the show.
 The cast announced for this run include Andrew Polec, Christina Bennington and Danielle Steers - who originated their characters for the UK productions of the show - and Bradley Dean, Avionce Hoyles, Tyrick Wiltez Jones, Harper Miles and several ensemble actors rejoin the show from the previously aborted 2018 'US Tour'.
 There were changes to the creative team - Randy Lennox is no longer listed as one of the producers, with Bob Broderick and Lorne Gertner joining the list of producers.
 Choreography is now credited to both Emma Portner and Xena Gusthart.
 Ryan Cantwell is named as musical director.
-On 4 June 2019, they announced Lena Hall for the role of Sloane.
+On June 4, 2019, they announced Lena Hall for the role of Sloane.